n0shake/clocker/README.md

 # Clocker
 ![Clocker](https://raw.githubusercontent.com/Abhishaker17/Clocker/master/Icons/ClockerIcon-64.png)

 Clocker is a menubar utility designed to help you keep track of your friends in different time zones.
-It's completely free and open-source.
+It's free and open-source.

 ## Features